Thank you for requesting your copy of my latest special report, Indestructible Income: 5 Bargain Funds With Steady 10.2% Dividends.

 - Way too much leverage: one of these funds uses borrowed cash to fill its portfolio with other CEFs that are propped up by borrowed cash themselves!
 That’s far too aggressive, and it leaves this fund particularly vulnerable in the next downturn.

-These reports give you four rock-solid funds that pay handsomely while growing your portfolio … teach you everything you need to know about investing in closed-end funds … while also protecting you from some of the worst disasters in the CEF universe.
+These reports give you four rock-solid funds that pay handsomely while growing your portfolio … a complete roadmap to investing in closed-end funds … while also protecting you from some of the worst disasters in the CEF universe.

 But there are two things those reports can’t give you—ongoing updates and all my FUTURE income recommendations.

 That’s why, in addition to giving you these three reports—worth $297 on their own—I also want to give you a risk-free 60-day trial to my premium newsletter called CEF Insider.